 Best Lanterns for Camping

 We’ve seen a lot of lanterns so far that are recommended for camping, but the following two stand above the rest in terms of versatility.
-Take the MalloMe Lantern, for instance: a four-pack cost less than $20 and each produces more than 146 lumens, which is excellent.
+Take the MalloMe Lantern, for instance: a four-pack cost less than $20 and each produces more than 146 lumens, which is great.

 While other products rely on the more expensive D batteries, these ones use standard AAs.
 This helps keep costs down and ensures you can find a replacement no matter where you are.
 After all, even gas stations sell these batteries.
 These lanterns are weather and water-resistant too, which is good to hear.